How regular time off can prevent burnout

 Taking regular time off helps you check your speed every once in a while, make repairs, and hit the metaphorical road in ideal conditions again.
 This becomes way more important when you're burnt out and have taxed your cognitive resources to the maximum.
 Taking time off allows you to replenish resources and generate new ideas that can lead to even better work.

 When you go to a doctor about a broken ankle, they'll say one word: rest.
 What they won't say is "put pressure on what's already broken and hobble along anyway".
 So why do we do exactly that when we're burnt out?

-When you’re burnt out or on the verge of it, taking a break from work creates the space to complete the stress cycle and alleviate symptoms.
+When you're burnt out or on the verge of it, taking time off creates the space to complete the stress cycle and alleviate symptoms.
 Bringing your body back into a state of calm after a stressful period is key to preventing burnout.

 How to prepare for regular time off to prevent burnout

-During your break from work, you’ll want to completely disconnect from anything that remotely reminds you of your job description.
-That calls for processes that make taking regular time off easier and doesn’t shift the pressure onto your colleagues like a work version of Hot Potato.
+During your time off work, you'll want to completely disconnect from anything that remotely reminds you of your job description.
+That calls for processes that make taking regular time off easier and doesn't shift the pressure onto your colleagues like a work version of Hot Potato.

 When employers set these measures at an organisational level, it's even better!
 Doing so normalises taking time off work, enshrines intention into policy, and creates healthier and more productive teams.